-Taking into account the large number of youth in the juvenile justice system who had identifiable mental health and substance abuse problems, early identification of such would allow for treatment to begin prior to a referral to the juvenile justice system.
-In a 2020 outcomes report, DFPS indicates "more than 95% of youth engaged in PEI (prevention and early intervention) services did not become involved with the juvenile justice system".
+Taking into account the large number of youth in the juvenile justice system who had identifiable mental health and substance abuse problems, early identification of such would allow treatment to begin prior to a referral to the juvenile justice system.
+Historically, DFPS indicates, "more than 95% of youth engaged in PEI (prevention and early intervention) services did not become involved with the juvenile justice system".
 A study of Big Brothers and Big Sisters organization shows that students who meet regularly with a mentor are 52% less likely than their peers to skip a day of school and 37% less likely to skip a class.
 According to mentoring.org, young adults who had mentors when they were young are 55% more likely to be enrolled in college and more than twice as likely to say they held a leadership position in an extracurricular activity.
 Additionally, 78% of young adults who had mentors as kids are volunteering regularly in their communities and becoming a positive influence to other at-risk youth.
+The program is highly mentoring based, as supported by evidencebasedmentoring.org's theory that mentoring generally works with "recognition, coaching coping skills and stimulating self-direction".
+Nij.ojp.gov stresses the importance of "visiting their homes to discuss problems and find solutions, attending parent-teacher conferences, and standing in for parents when needed".
+Thus showing that "76% of program youth graduated from high school, compared with 40%" of youth who were not provided with a mentor.
+The Fort Bend County Youth Community Outreach Program, along with many other services, mirrors this concept.